KinithHettiarachchi/monovera/README.md

 💡 **Tips**:
 - `Types` and `Status` sections let you define custom icons.
 - Place all icons in an `images/` folder within your application directory.
+- Define a custom field as a number field and use that field's name as `SortingField` to keep your nodes in a given order in the tree.

 🔒 **Note**: Your credentials are stored locally and never transmitted or logged externally.